The Process

 02 Throwing

-This is how each piece you see here is formed.
-My two hands, a few tools, and a pottery wheel.
+Each piece you see here is made by my two hands, a few tools, and a pottery wheel.

 Hand holding a mug with freshly added handle